awsdocs/aws-amplify-console-user-guide/doc_source/pr-previews.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/amplify/latest/userguide/images/previews4.png)

-After the pull request is closed, the preview URL is deleted, and any ephemeral backend environment linked to the pull request is deleted\.
+After the pull request is closed, the preview URL is deleted, and any temporary backend environment linked to the pull request is deleted\.

 ## Web preview access with subdomains<a name="web-preview-access-on-subdomains"></a>